 We used to workout together.
 I actually got too anxious when he went to the gym without me.
 I didn’t know at the time, but it was because I knew deep down that he is a man who wanted to cheat because nothing was good enough for him- especially me.
 He had some knee problems and asthma.
 I wanted to squat one day, which he couldn’t do, so I told him that we would meet after I finished and continue our workout together.
 When we met up, he was cold and distant.
 I kept asking why, extremely concerned.
 He told me in a low voice that it was not okay that I had done that.
 It wasn’t okay that I wanted to do something that he couldn’t do.
 I wasn’t allowed to run- I had to do his favorite cardio machines with him.
 I wasn’t allowed to squat because he couldn’t.
 We had already passed the point in the relationship where he would yell at me and guilt me into things.
 If I even looked like I wanted to go run without him or hinted at me maybe doing that, he would either be angry and full of rage or cold.
 I would go and hide in the stairwell and cry.
 Eventually, I began to follow him around the gym.
 Literally, I was like a pet.
 He joked about it sometimes and made gestures as if calling to a dog or a horse to come follow him.
 And I did follow him.
 I hated his favorite cardio machine, so I stood next to him while he did it.
 I physically couldn’t do more sets when we lifted so I sat next to him while he did, like an obedient dog.
 This became our relationship.
 He had control of me and no matter how humiliated I was, I complied and followed him around.
 Even though he was too embarrassed to show anyone that we were a couple- if I tried to show any affection or hold his hand, I was pushed away.
 When he was drunk, I was allowed to take his arm.

 We lived together for a few months.
-I loved decorating and I wanted him to be happy, so I got him a coffee table and some decorations- I was controlling and manipulative because I was taking control of HIS space, not ours.
+I loved decorating and I wanted him to be happy, so I got him a coffee table and some decorations- I was controlling and manipulative because I was taking control of HIS space and was controlling him.

 I met a neighbor one day, while we moved stuff into the apartment.
 He lived next door.
 The neighbor was someone who I had worked with briefly.
 I knew that he wasn’t interested in women, which is what saved me from a verbal beat-down from my ex for talking to a man.
 I was just excited to know someone and told him we should have a dinner sometime- like an apartment-warming.
 The walls between our apartments weren’t thick enough though.
 We never heard from him again and when we saw him, he avoided eye contact and spoke minimally- probably because he had to debate whether or not to call police every night when he heard the yelling and the sobbing and pleading.